 “Luckily I was able to live at home and my parents were able to support me, but trying to make those ends meet is really difficult,” she said.
 “It’s coming from a place of privilege to be able to do one of these internships.”

-Correction: In the original version of the article, sophomore Elizabeth Duncan was not introduced.
+Correction: In the original version of the article, junior Elizabeth Duncan was not introduced.
 Also, the Affordable Care Act was misidentified as the American Healthcare Act.